Escondido Public Library

 The Escondido Public Library is a public library system serving Escondido, California.
-The collection of the library contains 166,629 volumes, circulates 514,792 items per year and serves a population of 151,613 residents.
+The collection of the library contains 166,629 volumes, circulates 514,792 items per year, and serves a population of 151,613 residents.

-The library system consists of the Main Branch and the Pioneer Room (the Escondido Public Library's local history and genealogy archive).
+The library system consists of the Main Branch and the Pioneer Room, its local history and genealogy archive.

 History

-Origins

-The Library had its start when, in 1890, the Escondido Dramatic Club began to use its profits to purchase books and make them available at a local school "for the use of the pupils and the general public".
-The Escondido Public Library first opened its doors in February 1891.
+In 1890, the Escondido Dramatic Club donated its profits to purchase books and distributed them at a local school "for the use of the pupils and the general public".
+The Escondido Public Library was founded in February 1891.

-The Escondido Public Library Association was established in 1893 and tasked with finding more a more permanent location for the public library.
-Thus, the Library moved to the Bank of Escondido, located at the corner of Grand Avenue and Lime (now Broadway).
-On the March 13, 1893 meeting of the association, the by-laws and constitution were adopted and a week later, the Library Board of Trustees were elected for a term of one year.
+The Escondido Public Library Association was established in 1893 and moved to the Bank of Escondido, located at the corner of Grand Avenue and Lime (now Broadway).
+On March 13, 1893, the by-laws and constitution were adopted, and a week later, the Library Board of Trustees were elected for a term of one year.